 - The Social/Personality program emphasizes both basic and applied research in such topics as stereotyping, the development of self-concept, racial dynamics, mood regulation and happiness, and decision-making related to health, careers, and relationships.

-The Department of Psychology has about 80 graduate students in residence and graduates approximately 200 majors a year.
+The Psychological & Brain Sciences Department has about 80 graduate students in residence and graduates approximately 200 majors a year.
 Psychology is the most popular undergraduate major at Washington University.
-Although we specialize in the four areas of research described above, the department provides a full undergraduate program with courses in many other topics within Psychology.
+Although we specialize in the four areas of research described above, the department provides a full undergraduate program with courses in many other topics within Psychological & Brain Sciences.

-Members of the Department of Psychology collaborate closely with researchers in the Medical School (particularly in the Division of Health Behavior Research and in the Departments of Neurology, Psychiatry and Radiology).
-Other collaborations occur within the School of Arts and Sciences with departments such as Education and programs such as Social Thought and Analysis and Applied Statistics.
-Finally, other collaborations exist with scholars in the School of Social Work, the Olin School of Business and the Law School.
-Washington University strongly emphasizes interdisciplinary programs and the Department of Psychology participates fully in many such programs.
+Members of the Psychological & Brain Sciences department collaborate closely with researchers in the Medical School (particularly in the Departments of Neurology, Radiology, Pediatrics and Psychiatry and the Institute for Public Health), the Brown School of Social Work, the Olin Business School, and the Law School.
+Other collaborations occur within the School of Arts & Sciences, including the departments of Education and Sociology.
+Washington University strongly emphasizes interdisciplinary programs and the Psychological & Brain Sciences Department participates fully in many such programs.

 I hope you find the information available on our web site helpful.
 If you would like more information about our Department, feel free to contact us.
 I also invite you to visit us here in St. Louis.
 We would be glad to meet with you and tell you more about our Department in person.